guiaramos/tindev/README.md

 Mobile:
 Developed with React-Native, the app has the similarities of the webapp. there are some changes on the scripts for like and dislike in reason to adapt for [JavaFX][javafx-url].
 Tindev is available on Android and iOS.

+Live Match:
+By the end of the project I added the live feacture of match, using [WebSocket.io][websocket-url] when two Dev liked each other.

 <!-- CONTRIBUTING -->

 ## Contributing